NickTech03/NickTech03/README.md

 ---

 ## 🔧 Tools & Technologies
-- Operating Systems: Windows, Linux
+- Operating Systems: Windows & Linux
 - Virtualization: Azure
-- Networking:
-- Documentation: Markdown, GitHub, Notion/OneNote
+- Documentation: Awsome Screen Recorder & Screenshot & GitHub

 ---

 ## 📂 Projects & Labs
 Here are some of the things I’m working on:
 - 📝 [CourseCareers - IT Fundamentals Labs](#) – Notes, exercises, and screenshots from labs

+---

+## 📄 Certifications

 ---